 7. Cenotes – Natural Swimming Holes

 Whether you decide to swim, snorkel or dive, there are thought to be more than 10,000 cenotes to choose from.
-Dotted throughout the Yucatan peninsula, you’re likely to find one reasonably close by.
+Dotted throughout the area, you’re likely to find one reasonably close by.
 Be aware that those around Tulum can get very busy.
 The cenote in Valladolid is a great option as it’s a short walk to the city and can be combined with a visit there.

 8. Isla Holbox

 Where the deep blue waters of the Gulf of Mexico meet the Caribbean Sea, there is something very magical about Isla Holbox.
 A sleepy island off the north coast of the Yucatan Peninsula, this traditional fishing island is by far my favourite.
 Yes, it takes a little more effort to get to, but that’s why it retains its sandy streets and oh-so laid back vibe.